praneethalakshmi08-max/Visor_quantum/README.md

-# visor_quantum
+# Visor_quantum
 An interactive Quantum Learning Platform

-  visor_quantum is a browser-based educational platform that helps beginners learn quantum computing through interative visualizations, simulations, structured learning paths, quizzes, and AI-assisted guidance.
+  Visor_quantum is a browser-based educational platform that helps beginners learn quantum computing through interative visualizations, simulations, structured learning paths, quizzes, and AI-assisted guidance.
 The platform focuses on making complex quantum concepts easier to understand by combining theory with hands-on exploration.

 ## Problem Statement:
    Learning quantum computing is difficult for brginners due to several challenges: